-As the number of adults with congenital heart disease (CHD) increases – due in part to advancements in surgical treatment of the disease in children supporting longer life expectancy – there is a growing need for specialized services in the long-term follow up care of these patients.
-Grown-ups with congenital heart diseases (GUCH) affects patients who suffered from congenital heart disease in their childhood.
+As the number of adults with congenital heart disease increases – due in part to advancements in surgical treatment of the disease in children supporting longer life expectancy – there is a growing need for specialized services in the long-term follow-up care of these patients.
+This condition when present in adulthood affects patients who previously suffered from congenital heart disease as children.
 Patients require treatment for residual problems treated in childhood, for complications of their diseases or to ensure the longevity of previous surgical procedures.
-The GUCH program at Cleveland Clinic Abu Dhabi offers a multidisciplinary approach for diagnosis and management of GUCH.
+The program at Cleveland Clinic Abu Dhabi offers a multidisciplinary approach for diagnosis and management of adult congenital heart disease.

-GUCH patients require long-term follow-up.
-As they age, the treatments they received in childhood may need to be fixed or re-applied as implants have a medical lifespan and may need replacement.
-GUCH patients may also require long-term follow-up.
-As they age, the treatments they received in childhood may need to be fixed or re-applied as implants have a medical lifespan and may need replacement.
+Patients with adult congenital heart disease require long-term follow-up, as they age, the treatments they received in childhood may need to be fixed or re-applied as implants have a medical lifespan and may need replacement.
 They may also present with holes between the chambers of the heart.

 The most common defects treated are: